DS4Earth/sp2020/docs/_sources/index.rst.txt

 Welcome to COMP 590 Data Science for Earth, Spring 2020!
 ========================================================

-**Data Science for Earth** This course will introduce the tools of data science and machine learning for analysing the earth and its natural and human systems.
+This course will introduce the tools of data science and machine learning for analysing the earth and its natural and human systems.

 Course format
 -------------